datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 python3 --version
 ```

 This command should return a version number of Python 3.x.x.
-From now, whenever we want to use python from terminal, we can start the command with `python3`
+From now, whenever we want to use Python from the Terminal, we can start the command with `python3`

 ## Task 2.5: Setting up Virtual Environment to work

 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python.
 It also includes additional packages (modules/libraries) to meet the requirements of each python application we are developing.
 Different python application can use different virtual environments.

-To create a virtual environment, Go to VSCode and open the terminal.
-Type below two command to first install the `virtualenv` and then create a virtual environment called `venv`.
+To create a virtual environment, open the Terminal inside VS Code.
+Type below two commands to first install the `virtualenv` and then create a virtual environment called `venv`.

 ```bash
 pip3 install virtualenv